Pagination

 The cursor is always the Paddle ID of the last result returned in a response.
 For example, if a response returns the first ten results then the next cursor is the tenth Paddle ID.

 When making a request using the next URL, Paddle returns results after the cursor, not including the cursor.
-For example, if a response returns the first ten results then the next URL returns the 11th entity as the first result.
+For example, if a response returns the first ten results then the next URL returns the eleventh entity as the first result.

 Iterate through pages